Syracuse UniversityOnline MS in Library and Information Science

 - Master of Librarianship

 The program determines the name of the degree.
 The ALA accreditation committee evaluates programs based on how they adhere to the Master's Programs in Library and Information Studies Standards for Accreditation rather than the name of the degree.
 Holding a Bachelor's degree in an academic discipline is usually required to be admitted to a Master of Library and Science program.
 The ALA accredits 65 programs from 60 institutions in the U.S. Canada and Puerto Rico.

 Students must complete about 120 credits in approximately four years to earn a Bachelor of Library Science degree.
+There is also an Online BLIS Bachelor of Library Science degree available.
 Completion of general education subjects, core courses, cooperative education credits, and electives may be required.
 Core courses that may be included are

 - Electronic Information Resources

 In a Bachelor’s in Library Science program, students develop research skills and the ability to support the acquisition of information.
 They study the technology application that supports learning and information access.
 Courses cover topics like information literacy, educational technology, research services, and information science.
 Elective courses may explore the ethical issues that face libraries today and traditions and the history of literacy and libraries.